 An employer can require an employee to provide a certificate from an official with the Reserves confirming that the employee is a member of the Reserves who is required for service and specifying the dates for the period of service.

-Compassionate care leave is an unpaid, 28-week leave for employees who need to care for a seriously ill family member (or a person like family) who has a high risk of dying within 26 weeks.
+Compassionate care leave is an unpaid leave that allows an employee to take time off work to provide care and support to a seriously ill family member (or a person like family).

 Employees who take a compassionate care leave may qualify for a compassionate care leave benefit under the federal government's Employment Insurance program.
 For more detail on this benefit, contact Service Canada.